jtl-scx/dev-guide/Guide/Channel-API.md

 }
 ```

-# Transmitting Offers
+## Listings

-Offers are transmitted by `Seller:Offer.New` and `Seller:Offer.Update` Event.
+Listings are transmitted by the `Seller:Offer.New` and `Seller:Offer.Update` event.
-Each time the Offer Data changes the JTL-Wawi will transmit the full Offer again.
+Each time the listing data changes, JTL-Wawi will transmit the entire listing again.

 ### Essentials Properties

-It is generally not necessary to provide attributes for essential data, as by default each offer already implements a set of essential properties, including a title, description, GTIN, quantity and price.
+It is generally not necessary to provide attributes for essential data, as each listing already implements a set of
+essential properties by default, including a title, description, GTIN, quantity and price.

 ### Pictures / Images

-Product or Offer Pictures are transmitted as a Link along with the Offer Event.
+Product or listing images are transmitted as a link along with the listing event.
+These links have a lifetime of 7 days
-These Links have a time to live of 7 days after the Offer Event was emitted.
-The filename is generated based on the file content- as such, each seperate picture will have a filename similar to its file content.
+after the listing event was triggered.
+The filename is generated based on the file content; i.e., each separate image
+will have a filename similar to its file content.

-## Offer State
+### Listing State

 ![](offer_listing.png)

-We reccommend informing the Seller about the processing status of their offers.
-Most Marketplaces use an asynchronous Listing Process, where the Offer Data is curated in a semi-automated process— a process which may take some time.
+We highly recommend informing the seller about the processing status of their listings.
+Most marketplaces use an
+asynchronous listing process during which the listing data is curated in a semi-automated process — a process which may take some time.

-### Status: In-Progress
+#### Status: In-Progress

-Send this status to inform the Seller that the Offer Listing process for their Offer is now in progress.
+Send this status to inform the seller that the listing process is now in progress for their listing.

 ```json
 // POST /v1/channel/offer/in-progress